kemaric/downloadMaster/README.md

 downloadMaster
 ==============
-This app will addfucntion to the chrome browser to sort the downloads the user makes.
+This extension will  allow the user in chrome to download files to their drop box account and sort the download to the correct folder where it belongs.